 Camp Washington occupies a central location, both physically and financially, in the City of Cincinnati.
 The area has been the industrial center of the City for decades and today remains as the City's largest resource of industrial income.
-Camp Washington Industrial Area is defined on the north by the Mill Creek and Interstate 74, on the east by Interstate 75, on the south by the Western Hills Viaduct, and on the west by the Chessie System Railroad Yard and the Mill Creek.
-The location has always been an advantage to the economic health of the area.
-Interstates I-75 and I-74 provide the Camp Washington Industries with excellent accessibility to both local and regional markets for the various goods and services produced in the area.
+The Camp Washington Industrial Area is defined on the north by the Mill Creek and Interstate 74, on the east by Interstate 75, on the south by the Western Hills Viaduct, and on the west by the Chessie System Railroad Yard and the Mill Creek.
+The location has always been an advantage to the economic health of Interstates I-75 and the area.
+I-74 provide the Camp Washington Industries with excellent accessibility to both local and regional markets for the various goods and services produced in the area.

-While the construction of the interstates has had a positive impact on Industrial Sector of Camp the Washington it has caused substantial change in the Camp Washington Neighborhood Business District.
-Historically there have four been groups which have supported the Camp Washington They include residents N.B.D.
-South living in the area, Cumminsville and North Fairmount, the communities passing through Washington and the area's industrial commercial and employees.
-Before the construction of Interstate I-75 the majority of N.B.D. were businesses 1n the supported primarily by the residential population of the area, traffic pass-through Colerain Avenue (Old Rout 27), and to a lesser extent by the industrial and commercial employees of the area.
-Colerain Avenue, at that the "Main Street of was Commerce" in the N.B.D.
+While the construction of the interstates has had a positive impact on the Industrial Sector of Camp caused Washington it has in the Camp substantial change Neighborhood Business Washington Historically there have groups which four been Washington the Camp supported They include residents N.B.D. in the area, South Cumminsville and North Fairmount, communities passing through and the area's Washington Camp and industrial commercial employees.
+Before the construction of Interstate I-75 the majority of in the N.B.D. were businesses the supported primarily bу residential population of the area, pass-through traffic Colerain Avenue (Old Rout 27), and to a lesser extent by the industrial and commercial employees of the area.
+Colerain Avenue, at that was the "Main Street of Commerce" in the N.B.D.

-The construction of I-75, which cut Colerain Avenue both to the north of the NBD isolated and south and one-half approximately one of Colerain Avenue. severing of Colerain Avenue shifted the center of the NBD from the businesses lining Colerain Avenue to those businesses located at the intersection of Colerain Avenue and Hopple Street.
-This refocusing of the NBD around the Hopple Street/Colerain Avenue intersection can be attributed to not only severing of Colerain Avenue by the interstate but also by the rapidly growing population of the western su-This population growth, beburbs. cause of increased east-west traffic on Hopple Street has shifted commercial importance of the "Main Avenue as the Street" the NBD to Hopple of Street.
+The construction of I-75, which cut Colerain Avenue both to the north south of the NBD isolated and approximately one and one-half of Colerain Avenue. severing of Colerain Avenue shifted the center of the NBD from the lining the Colerain businesses Avenue to those businesses located at the intersection of Colerain and Hopple Street Inter-Avenue This refocusing of the section.
+NBD around the Hopple Street/Cole-Avenue intersection can be rain attributed to not only severing of Colerain Avenue by the interstate but also by the rapidly growing population of the western suburbs.
+This population growth, because of east-west traffic increased Hopple Street has shifted the commercial importance of Colerain Avenue as the "Main Street" of the NBD to Hopple Street.

-The NBD, today, smaller than in previous years, is supported by residents, industrial workers and pass through traffic.
-Public Demographics, Inc. was hired by the City of Cincinnati's Department of Neighborhood Housing and Conservation to complete a marketing study of the area.
+The NBD, today, smaller than years, is supported previous residents, industrial workers and traffic. through Demographics, Inc. was hired by the City of Cincinnati's Department of Neighborhood Housing and Conservation to complete a marketing study of the area.
 In their study PDI identified opportunities for the future growth of the NBD.
-Their study indicates that strong development exist in the Camp opportunities Washington trade area.
-(See Market The data and analysis pre-Study) sented in the Market's Report demonstrates a sizeable potential for 20 different establishment types in the Camp Washington trade area.
-The trade area consumer demand and purchasing power are capable of supporting a greater supply of these 20 establishment types than are currently available in the area.
-The study found that redevelopment efforts should be focused on the section of the NBD along Colerain from
+Their study indicates that strong development opportunities exist in the Camp Washington trade area.
+(See Market Study) The data and analysis presented in the Market's Report demostrates a sizeable potential 20 different establishment types in the Camp Washington trade The trade area consumer dearea. mand and purchasing power are capable of supporting a greater supply. these 20 establishment types than are currently available in the area.
+The study found that redevelopment efforts should be focused on the NBD along the section of